IsaiasMalvar/talent-acquisition-microservices/README.md

 ## Running the Application

-1. **Start the Discovery Service**: Launch the Eureka Discovery Service first to allow all other services to register.

-2. **Start Axon Server**: Ensure Axon Server is running in the background for event storage and messaging.
+1. **Start Axon Server**: Ensure Axon Server is running in the background for event storage and messaging.

+2. **Start the Discovery Service**: Launch the Eureka Discovery Service to allow all other services to register.

-3. **Start Microservices**: Launch the individual services (e.g., API Gateway, Career Portal Service, Talent Request Service, Talent Fulfillment Service) one by one.
+3. **Start Microservices**: Launch the individual services (e.g., Career Portal Service, Talent Request Service, Talent Fulfillment Service) one by one.

+4. **Start the API Gateway**: Finally, launch the API Gateway.

-4. **Access the Application**:
+5. **Access the Application**:
    - API Gateway will be accessible at `http://localhost:8080` (default port).
    - Each service will have its own base URL, as registered with Eureka.

-5. **Test Communication**:
+6. **Test Communication**:
    - Use tools like Postman or curl to send requests through the API Gateway.
    - Verify event handling via Axon Server's dashboard at `http://localhost:8024`.

 ---